berayaslan/CovidDataAnalysis/README.md

 ## Visualizations

-The report includes different tables.
+The report includes many different tables.

 ## Implementation Details

-- The project is implemented in a Jupyter Notebook, ensuring clarity and readability through comprehensive comments and efficient function definitions.
+- The project is implemented in a MsSQL, ensuring clarity and readability through comprehensive tables.
-- The analysis uses Python, with libraries such as Pandas and Matplotlib for data manipulation and visualization.

 ## Conclusion